mohamedjawady/TW-Calculator/README.md

 - Tree-walking Interpreter
 - JIT (Just-In-Time Compilation) compiler.
 - Compilation targerting a VM.
-The simplest, and most most suitable for this type of problem at this scale was deemed to be a tree-walking interpreter, using Lex and Yacc.
+The simplest, and most suitable for this type of problem at this scale was deemed to be a tree-walking interpreter, using Lex and Yacc.

 ### Implementation Approach - Tree Walking Interpreter
 In this approach, the input code is first parsed to a lexer, then to a parser in order to create an abstract syntax tree (AST) that represents the structure of the program.